 Storms result in record rainfall, water rescues & property damage

-County damage assessment underway
+Clean up, county damage assessment underway

 By Amanda Lubinski